Gamma-based clustering via ordered means with application to gene-expression analysis: Linear independence

 Let $a=(a_\eta)$ denote a vector of real numbers indexed by structures $\eta$.
 Recall that the finite catalog of functions $\{ p(x|\eta) \}$ is linearly independent if

-It is plausible that this property holds generally, but we have been able to establish a proof only in a special case. \begin{theorem} In a balanced experiment where $m$ replicate samples are measured in each of $p=2$ or $p=3$ groups, the component densities $p(x_g|\eta)$ in (\ref{eq:gg}) are linearly independent functions on $\mathbb{R}^{mp}$. \end{theorem} A proof proceeds by finding a multivariate polynomial $\phi(x) > 0$ such that $\phi(x) T_a(x) $ is itself a multivariate polynomial.
-A close study of the degrees and coefficients of this polynomial leads us to the result (Appendix~B).
-That such a $\phi(x)$ exists follows from~(\ref{eq:gg}): the center is a rational function, and the factor $P_{\rm ord}(\eta)$ is also rational, being a linear combination of rational functions, as established in~(\ref{eq:f1}).
+It is plausible that this property holds generally, but we have been able to establish a proof only in a special case. \begin{theorem} In a balanced experiment where $m$ replicate samples are measured in each of $p=2$ or $p=3$ groups, the component densities $p(x_g|\eta)$ in (\ref{eq:gg}) are linearly independent functions on $\mathbb{R}^{mp}$. \end{theorem}

+A proof proceeds by finding a multivariate polynomial $\phi(x) > 0$ such that $\phi(x) T_a(x) $ is itself a multivariate polynomial.
+A~close study of the degrees and coefficients of this polynomial leads us to the result (Appendix~\ref{appB}).
+That such a $\phi(x)$ exists follows from~(\ref{eq:gg}): the center is a rational function, and the factor $P_{\mathrm{ord}}(\eta)$ is also rational, being a linear combination of rational functions, as established in (\ref{eq:f1}).